 Digital workplace tools will continue to grow in popularity and help leaders tackle new workplace challenges.

-Top 6 leadership challenges the digital workplace can help overcome
+6 leadership challenges and how the digital workplace can help

-Uncertainty was the only sure thing in 2020.
-With long-term planning near impossible, every decision was made with the caveat that things might have to change last minute.
+Uncertainty appears to be the only sure thing.
+With long-term planning more difficult during the pandemic, every decision has been made with the caveat that things might have to change last minute.
 In business, this level of uncertainty can be damaging, but under the circumstances, unavoidable.
-While the digital workplace can’t provide certainty to leaders it can help ease the doubts and fears of employees, by offering a platform for communication.
+While the digital workplace can’t provide certainty to leaders it can help ease the doubts and fears of employees, by offering an internal communications platform.

 When uncertainty filters down to employees, productivity suffers.
 Staff can’t be expected to perform at their best if they are worried about their jobs or safety.
 In a survey from April 2020, job security was the number one worry for 54% of employees.